 We’d all admit to making mistakes when tired, but the impact can be severe.
-In memory-performance tests at Michigan State University, subjects who were sleep-deprived showed a 15% failure rate when re-tested the following morning, whereas a well-rested group exhibited a failure rate of just 1%.
+In memory-performance tests at Michigan State University, subjects who were sleep-deprived showed a 15 per cent failure rate when re-tested the following morning, whereas a well-rested group exhibited a failure rate of just one per cent.

 Be more sociable

 Even been told that you got out of the wrong side of the bed?
 A lack of sleep is to blame for your bad mood.
 Research from the University of California found that the brains of sleep-deprived subjects display heightened activity in areas that deal with perceived threats from other people, with a simultaneous shutdown in areas that encourage social interaction.

 Not getting enough sleep makes you tired, sure.
 But research proves it also makes you angrier.
 Subjects who were deprived of two to four hours of sleep for two consecutive nights reacted far more angrily to stressful situations than those who got the recommended seven hours of sleep, according to the Journal Of Experimental Psychology.